 While wild horses no longer roam the beach these days, plenty of still other wildlife call Mustang Island home.
 Look for crabs, stingrays and a multitude of different birds, especially during the spring and fall migrations.
 You might also spot an occasional jellyfish, so read our tips to know what to do when jellyfish get too close.

-Mustang Island State Park is the protected part of the beach which charges a nominal $5 per person fee, free for children 12 and younger.
+Mustang Island State Park is a five-mile protected stretch of beach.
+Admission is $5 per person.
+Children 12 and younger are free.
 Entrance into this part of the beach is available year-round from 7 a.m. to 10 p.m.

 The state park section of Mustang Island is well regulated and maintained, which means it’s a clean beach.
 It is large and spans out, so it never feels crowded, regardless out the amount of people out that day — even during spring break.